 After breakfast, we set off for our morning ride over the undulating terrain of the Natural Park of Arrábida, with breathtaking sea views, and then cross by ferry to the Troia Peninsula.
 This whole area is a natural park, a wetland home to many protected species of birds such as storks (of which we’ll see many) and, more rarely, flamingos.
-There’s lots of spots to stop for lunch with a view!
+There are lots of spots to stop for lunch with a view!

-Riding on southwards, through the lower part of Portugal’s largest and most rural province, the Alentejo, you’ll pass many little farms that still use centuries old methods of farming.
+Riding on southwards, through the lower part of Portugal’s largest and most rural province, the Alentejo, you’ll pass many little farms that still use centuries-old methods of farming.
 There’ll be many little cafés along the way (circled on your map) where you can always stop for a refreshing drink and give the locals something to discuss for days to come.

 Santiago do Cacém, your night’s destination is an interesting town with a castle, built by the Knights Templars in the 13th century upon an earlier Moorish fortress.
 You’ll be spending the night just outside Santiago in a recently restored manor house with a wonderful pool.
-After a well-deserved dip we will all dine together like Lords of the Manor!
+After a well-deserved dip, we will all dine together like Lords of the Manor!

 Day 4: Following Sir Francis Drake (64 km)

 Today’s ride includes a stop at the most extensive Roman ruins south of Lisbon, at Mirobriga.
 We continue on to the town of Vila Nova de Milfontes, named for its many sources of water.
 This perfect white-washed, blue-trimmed fishing village is typical of the Alentejo region that hugs the sparsely populated coast south of Lisbon.